chunky-dev/docs/README.md

 <h1 align="center"> Chunky Manual </h1>

 <div align="center">Chunky is a Minecraft rendering tool that uses Path Tracing to create realistic images of your Minecraft worlds.
-View the website [here](https://chunky-dev.github.io/docs/).</div>
+View the website <a href="https://chunky-dev.github.io/docs/">here</a>.</div>